A Review by Grace Heine

 Ladies and Gentlemen, meet We Bought a Zoo, the book which inspired the movie We Bought a Zoo which in turn inspired me to utterly dislike every movie with Elle Fanning in it (except Super 8 where I like the movie and dislike the character she played).

-Because in We Bought a Zoo, Elle Fanning plays a homeschooler – and that homeschooler was a week away from being a serial killer, locked in a psychiatric ward, or sporadically bringing out a blow torch and crisping a few zoo animals for fun.
+Because in the movie We Bought a Zoo, Elle Fanning plays a homeschooler – and that homeschooler was a week away from being a serial killer, locked in a psychiatric ward, or sporadically bringing out a blow torch and crisping a few zoo animals for fun.

 There was something wrong with that child.